eilonkr/cut-covid-www/README.md

-# open-chains
+# cut-covid-www

-## A server &amp; PWA that helps the people track virus transmission chains.

-We've started this project because we  belief that working together is the best modus operandi to contain the virus.
-If we check in at hubs and report when we tested positive we can quickly break the transmission chains by texting people telling them they should get tested and minimize social interactions until they get a negative result.
+All the UI parts of cut-covid are in this repo.
+They are written in plain ES6 with no frameworks and very few dependecies.
+The parts are:

+- Hub's progressive web app
+- Check in/out form
+- User's registration form
+- Covid news
+- ...

-## Entry Path
+## User Scenarios

-At the entry to each hub there is a printed page with the hub's unique URL encoded as a QR code and a shortened url.
+The main scenario starts at the entry to each hub with is a printed page with the hub's unique URL encoded as a QR code and a shortened url.
 The url is of the form `/hub/<hub_id>` and leads to one of to pages:

 ### Check IN/Check Out